Meet the team behind Cúrate Spanish Wine Club

 Four-time James Beard Award nominee Katie Button is a co-founder and CEO of Asheville, North Carolina restaurant group, Katie Button Restaurants - including the beloved Cúrate Bar de Tapas and La Bodega by Cúrate.
 A Southern chef with a scientific mind, Button honed her craft in the kitchens of some of the world's best chefs, most notably Ferran Adrià and José Andrés, before venturing out to open her own restaurant with husband Felix Meana and her family.

 Among her many accolades, Katie Button was featured as one of Food & Wine's 2015 Best New Chefs.
 Cúrate was named as one of the "40 Most Important Restaurants of the Past 40 Years" by Food & Wine and one of the "Most Important Restaurants of the Decade" by Esquire.
 In 2016, Button released her first cookbook, Cúrate: Authentic Spanish Food from an American Kitchen, and in 2019, headlined Asheville culinary festival Chow Chow as board president.
 Throughout it all, Katie continues to challenge the industry standard, steadily building comprehensive benefits to create a sustainable work environment for her living wage-certified restaurant group.
 She also is an active participant in the James Beard Foundation's Impact programs, and is currently serving on the Independent Restaurant Coalition's leadership team.

-One of the original members of the Cúrate team, Jessica Salyer has worked with Katie Button Restaurants for 9 years.
+One of the original members of the Cúrate team, Jessica Salyer has worked with Katie Button Restaurants for a decade.
 Over that time, she's worked closely with Félix Meana and GM Nathan Lanham to foster relationships with producers and importers, and build the wine program into what it is today.
 Under Jessica's leadership, Cúrate has garnered significant recognition and accolades for it's wine program.